psenough/chainer-fast-neuralstyle/README.md

 ## Train
 Need to train one image transformation network model per one style target.
-According to the paper, the models are trained on the [Microsoft COCO dataset](http://mscoco.org/dataset/#download).
 ```
 python train.py -s <style_image_path> -d <training_dataset_path> -g <use_gpu ? gpu_id : -1>
 ```